NewsKeep in touch with what is going on at Pseudomyxoma Survivor.

 Shana shared her story about appendix cancer on KVUE and had a blog post published to support it.read more

-It’s tough being only 20 years old and a cancer patient at that.
+It’s tough being only 20 years old and an appendix cancer patient at that.
 Mainly because no one expects or even wants to believe you could even end up developing cancer, and the worst culprits are medical professionals.
 True, the odds are so low it’s a waste of time to even bother, but that ‘waste of time’ could have cost me my life!read more

 Authors posting articles on our blog are patients and family caregivers who write their articles with the goal of sharing their experiences fellow patients and their families.